BI-with-Sabbir/Statistics-for-Data-Science-using-python/Correlation and Regression using python/readme.md

 ---

 > 🚀 *Use this project as a starter to build deeper projects around price prediction, real estate analytics, and causal inference modeling.*

+## 🔍 More details to see python Code: [click here](https://github.com/BI-with-Sabbir/Statistics-for-Data-Science-using-python/blob/main/Correlation%20and%20Regression%20using%20python/Correlation%20and%20Regression%20Analysis%20using%20python%20.ipynb)